Grammar lessons: weeks 1 – 9.

 After the pretest, I begin with direct instruction with nouns.
 Students may take notes however they wish – many choose note cards, but some choose flipping books.
 Since my high school students feel that the eight parts of speech are “babyish” – I try to give them freedom in certain areas, like with note taking.

-I have a master Powerpoint that is our “home base” concerning the material.
+I have a Powerpoint that is our “home base” concerning the material; the Powerpoint divides each topic.
 All of our assignments branch from there.
-We will work through identifying nouns that first week in an assortment of ways – worksheets, task cards, coloring sheets, centers, and grammar manipulations.
+We will work through identifying nouns that first week in an assortment of ways: worksheets, task cards, coloring sheets, centers, and grammar manipulations.

 The following days of the week, we reinforce that skill.
 It might be direct grammar materials, but it might also be through vocabulary or mentor sentences.